 The method given is my mother's "one pan" approach, because she's only cooking up one pound of ground turkey, enough for 4 people.
-If you are increasing the recipe to serve more people, you may want to remove the vegetables after they've cooked and set them aside as you cook the turkey meat, or cook the meat and the vegetables in two separate skillets.
+If you are increasing this ground turkey recipe to serve more people, you may want to remove the vegetables after they've cooked and set them aside as you cook the turkey meat, or cook the meat and the vegetables in two separate skillets.

 - 1 cup chopped yellow onion, including some chopped greens from scallions or green onions